 Back in 1928 Granlibakken-Tahoe opened for skiing and sledding in Lake Tahoe.
 A local hotel stayed open year-round so visitors could enjoy the Sierra snow.

 Borrowing its name from Norwegian, it translates toa hill sheltered by trees.And to this day, the vintage Tahoe charm radiates from this resort, secluded in the pines, minutes from Tahoe City.

 Granlibakken-Tahoe offers lodging ranging from lodge rooms to three-bedroom town homes.
-Nestled on 74-acres surrounded by fir trees, it’s not uncommon to see wildlife walking through their property.
+Nestled on 74-acres surrounded by fir trees, it’s not uncommon to see wildlife walking through its property.

 Besides downhill skiing and snowboarding, they have snowshoe and cross-country ski trails as well.
-The rental shop at Granlibakken has equipment for downhill and cross country skiing, snow boarding and snow shoeing, along with helmets.
+The rental shop at Granlibakken has equipment for downhill and cross-country skiing, snowboarding and snowshoeing, along with helmets.
 And helmets for skiing and snowboarding are required for kids under 18 across the Lake Tahoe region.

 Granlibakken-Tahoe is one of the smallest, lowest and least inexpensive ski resorts in the Lake Tahoe area.
 This makes it an excellent option for families with several children.

 Let’s face it, each kid has their own needs.
 Since I’m taking three kids skiing by myself, I can’t lose a kid at a mega-huge resort.